Secure PAC Bayesian Regression via Real Shamir Secret Sharing: Preliminaries

-To obtain simpler protocols for the secure arithmetic over the real numbers we take another approach in this paper.
-Instead of using secret sharing over a finite field we base our secret sharing directly on the real numbers.
-This idea has been introduced in \cite{Katrine_Shamir}.
-This comes with the small drawback that a share might reveal a small amount of information.
-The MPC over the real numbers uses some of the ideas from Shamir's secret sharing over a finite field.
-To secretly share a value $s\in \mathbb{F}$, where $\mathbb{F}$ is a finite field, in Shamir's scheme we choose $t$ coefficients, $c_i\in \mathbb{F}$ uniformly at randomly and compute the polynomial
+To obtain simpler protocols for the secure arithmetic over the real numbers, we consider real number secret sharing introduced in \cite{Katrine_Shamir}.
+This concept is inspired by Shamir's secret sharing over finite fields \cite{Shamir}, and considering this in the real numbers comes with the drawback that a share might reveal a small amount of information.
+To secretly share a value $s$ in a finite field $\in \mathbb{F}$ using Shamir's scheme, we choose $c_i\in \mathbb{F}$, uniformly at random for $i=1,2,\ldots,t$ and compute the polynomial

-The shares are evaluation points on this polynomial.
-For instance, if $\alpha\in \mathbb{F}$ a share could be $f_s(\alpha)$.
-The privacy relies on the uniform distribution in the finite field combined with Lagrange interpolation arguments stating that $t+1$ points uniquely determines a $t$-degree polynomial.
-From this we also obtain the reconstruction property.
+The shares are evaluation points on this polynomial, meaning that for an $\alpha\in \mathbb{F}$ a share is $f_s(\alpha)$.
+The privacy relies on the uniform distribution in $\mathbb{F}$ combined with Lagrange interpolation arguments stating that $t+1$ points uniquely determines a degree-$t$ polynomial.
+Hence, we also have the reconstruction property.